Fay Sampson’s Family History

 1832 25 Mar Thomas William CORY son of Richard & Ann.
 Lower Street.
 Gardener.

 For the rest of his life, Richard remained a gardener.
-It may be that during his years at the Noah’s Ark Inn, ‘situated amid fields and gardens’, he had worked at horticulture to supplement his income as a publican, or he may indeed have been a gardener at Deal Castle.
+It may be that during his years at the Noah’s Ark Inn, ‘situated amid fields and gardens’, he had worked at horticulture to supplement his income as a publican.

-Richard is listed as a gardener in Kelly’s directory.
+Richard is listed as a gardener in a Kelly’s directory.

-The family was still living in Lower Street when the next daughter was born.
+The family was still living in Lower Street when the next three daughters were born.

 1836 19 Oct Henrietta COREY d. of Richard & Ann.
 Lower St. Gardener

-In the 1841 Census the family were living at the same address.
+In this Census the family were living at the same address.

 1841 Census.
 Deal.
 Lower Street